 Benefits include up to 30% off required miles for select flights, and 10% off the miles required for selected merchandise.

 Also, you can also enjoy unforgettable events like being invited to gatherings and getting free movie passes to select films.
-There are also exciting contests and giveaways to the lucky ones.
+There are also exciting contests and giveaways for the lucky ones.

 Ok, jokes apart.